-The engine's model number and serial number are located on an I.D. plate that is mounted on the side of the water jacketed exhaust manifold.
-The engine serial number is also stamped into the engine block on the flat surface just outboard of the fuel injection pump.
-Take time to enter this information on the illustration below.
-It will provide a quick reference when seeking technical information and/or ordering needed parts.
+The engine's model and serial number are located on a nameplate mounted on the side of the water jacketed exhaust manifold.

+The engine's serial number is also found stamped in the engine block on a flat surface just above the the side oil fill opening.
+Take time to enter this information below on the illustrated nameplate.

-SPECIFICATION 50 HZ.
-60 HZ.
+50 HZ.
+60 HZ. /

-MODEL

-RPM

-KW

-KVA

-VOLTS

-AMPS

-ENG.
-HP

-ENG.
-SER.
-NO.

-GEN. SER.
-NO.

-PF/PHASE /

-WIRES

-RATING

-INSUL.
-CLASS

-TEMP.
-RISE

-BATTERY

-C.I.D.
+50 HZ.

+MODEL SPEC AVOIN MA USA SER.NO.

-An identification plate on the engine manifold also displays the engine model and serial number.
+An identification plate on the top of the engine air intake also displays the engine model and serial number.